 Balance of payment is not the last in the list of important economic reports.
 It shows how much money a country receives from abroad and how much it pays to other economies.

-There are a lot of other economic reports, however, these ones are the most import that should be taken into the consideration firstly.
+There are a lot of other economic reports, however, these ones are the most important and should be taken into the consideration firstly.

-To sum up, it is important to say that the EUR/USD pair is the main pair on the currency market, it gathers two major economies.
-If traders want to trade it successfully, they should take into account a lot of factors such as session during that the pair is traded more actively, institutions and personalities whose comments and decisions can make volatility, political instability, and of course, economic reports that display economic growth and health.
+To sum up, it is important to say that the EUR/USD pair is the main pair at the currency market because it gathers two major economies.
+If traders want to trade it successfully, they should take into account a lot of factors such as sessions during that the pair is traded more, institutions and personalities whose comments and decisions create volatility, political instability, and of course, economic reports that display growth and health of the economy.